erlangutan/yubimon/README.md

 yubimon relies on a few other tools to do its job.
 If [Homebrew](http://brew.sh) is available, yubimon can walk the user through the installation of these dependencies.
+Otherwise, read on for information about yubimon's dependencies.

+### Command Line Tools

+yubimon is written in C, so needs a compiler and related fun things.

 ### XQuartz